Delaware Court Records

 - It must be over a year after the case was terminated in favor of the juvenile.

-- The juvenile must not have a pending or previous case of delinquency.
-The juvenile must also ensure that there is no subsequent adjudication of delinquencies.
+- The juvenile must not have a pending or previous case of delinquency and must ensure that there has been no subsequent adjudication of delinquencies.

 - It must be over three years since the last sentencing for adjudicated delinquency of misdemeanor, and the juvenile has no more than one case of delinquency involving misdemeanor sex offenses.